riteesh100/MyVeryFirst/README.md

 # MyVeryFirst
-Small &amp;&amp; Basic Programs for Git Baby
+Small && Basic Programs for Git Baby
+My Very first programme in Python pa.
+And there sequences